Syncroness-Inc/cef/Docs/ProjectDocs/ProjectSetup/UsingCEF.md

 # Using CEF in your project

 CEF is not used on its own, instead being pulled in to embedded projects as a module or library.
 To maintain some syncronization between the CEF repository and projects that use it, some additional git commands are used to maintain it as a subtree.
 This method pulls the CEF repository into the project under a subdirectory of the user's choosing.
 This results in a project with TWO remotes instead of the typical single remote: one for the project itself and one tracking the CEF repository.
+However, your project is still treated as a single repository.
+With typical git commands any changes made locally to the CEF source will only be pushed to your project repository, allowing for project-specific customizations to CEF.

-## Initial setup
+## Repository setup

 From within your project repository/folder, execute the following git commands: